Two Tens

 "Two Tens" is a single by American rapper Cordae featuring American rapper and singer Anderson .Paak.
-It was released on January 25, 2023 as the lead single from Cordae's third studio album The Crossroads (2024).
+It was released on January 25, 2023 as the lead single from Cordae's third studio album The Crossroads (2024) and was eventually included on the album as a bonus track.
 Produced by J. Cole and Dem Jointz, the song is the second collaboration between the two rappers, following "RNP" in 2019.

 Background

 In an interview with Genius, Cordae and Anderson .Paak revealed they wrote the song in the studio using a beat from a pack sent by J. Cole.
 Paak stated, "We both were really trying to impress each other with each line.
 But also, we really want to make a good song.
 It's not just two dudes battling each other."

 Composition

 The production of the song has been described as "jazzy" neo-soul in style, over which the two artists trade four-bar sequences back and forth about the women they are attracted to and sexual exploits, while debating on love and discipline in life.
 Anderson .Paak, who performs the hook, takes on the role of a man who is overly infatuated with a woman, while Cordae tries to talk some sense into him, Although Cordae points out unwise decisions such as spending $10,000 on a Chanel bag and paying child support for ten kids, considers the value of extra attention, time and money involved, and laments his friend's actions, Paak is completely unbothered.